valancej/documentation/_posts/continuous-deployment/2014-09-03-deployment-to-heroku.md

 ![Configure Heroku]({{ site.baseurl }}/images/continuous-deployment/configure_heroku.png)

 #### Application URL
-Insert the name of the Heroku application you want to the pipeline to deploy to.
+Insert the name of the Heroku application you want the pipeline to deploy to.

 #### Heroku API Key
-In order for you to deploy your app using Codeship, you need to provide your Heroku API key to give codeship access to your Heroku account.
+In order for you to deploy your app using Codeship, you need to provide the Heroku API key from your Heroku account.
 You can access your Heroku API key [here](https://dashboard.heroku.com/account).

 ### Success!